OctavioProfeta/OctavioProfeta.github.io/index.md

 ## Do societal fears suck ? (spoiler: yes)

+{: style="text-align: justify;"}
 What do the ratings tell us about the movies on societal fears ?
 Let's take a closer look:

 {: style="text-align: justify;"}
 <img src="/assets/img/boxplot.jpeg">

 {: style="text-align: justify;"}
 We can observe slight differences between the fear categories.
+The most far right boxplot is representative of all movies.

+{: style="text-align: justify;"}
 First of all, all movies about societal fears seem to have a slightly lower median value for the average rating.
 Ratings for movies about economic collapse seem to be the closest to rating for all movies.
 Alien movies seem to have to lowest median as well as the largest quantiles.

 {: style="text-align: justify;"}
 It is hard to visually evaluate if the difference in rating is significant or not.
 To determine this, let's perform a T-Test!